nashqueue/comos-tutorial-blog/tutorial.md

 - blog is the module name
 - update-post is the message name
 - 0 is the index of the post that gets the body changed
-- newbody is the new body
+- newbody is the updated body
 - alice is the account that updates the post.
 If bob tries to update a post from alice an error occurs.

 The transaction is output to the terminal.
 You are prompted to confirm the transaction: